Find out what a CT scan is, how you have it and what happens afterwards.

 When you’re ready, the radiographer or assistant takes you into the scanning room.
 A CT scanning machine is large and shaped like a doughnut.

-You might have an injection of contrast medium (a type of dye) through a small thin tube (cannula) in your arm.
-You might:
+You might have an injection of contrast medium through a cannula in your arm.
+You may:

 - feel hot and flushed for a minute or two